qlik-oss/enigma-go/README.md

 3. Open or create a document/app using openDoc or createApp.

-Refer to the examples in https://github.com/qlik-oss/enigma-go/tree/master/examples for more information.
+Refer to the [examples](https://github.com/qlik-oss/enigma-go/tree/master/examples) section for more information.

 ## Schemas